mellinoe/veldrid-docs/articles/intro.md

 A [ResourceSet](xref:Veldrid.ResourceSet) is another fundamental device resource which is necessary, along with a VertexBuffer, IndexBuffer, and Pipeline, for all Drawing commands.
 ResourceSets are the mechanism by which BindableResource objects ([UniformBuffers](xref:Veldrid.UniformBuffer), [TextureViews](xref:Veldrid.TextureView), and [Samplers](xref:Veldrid.Sampler)) are bound to a Pipeline and become accessible to shaders for use when rendering.
 The types and order of resources is described in a [ResourceLayout](xref:Veldrid.ResourceLayout) object, used to create both a ResourceSet and a Pipeline.

+### Framebuffer

+A [Framebuffer](xref:Veldrid.Framebuffer) controls the set of textures that are drawn into when rendering commands are executed.
+The application's swapchain Framebuffer is also accessible via the [GraphicsDevice.SwapchainFramebuffer](xref:Veldrid.GraphicsDevice#Veldrid_GraphicsDevice_SwapchainFramebuffer) property.
+The swapchain Framebuffer is used to present an image to the application window or view.

 # Getting Started

 See [Getting Started](xref:getting-started) for a basic startup guide.

 # Samples

-The [NeoDemo](https://github.com/mellinoe/veldrid/tree/master/src/NeoDemo) project is a demo application being built in tandem with Veldrid.
+[NeoDemo](https://github.com/mellinoe/veldrid/tree/master/src/NeoDemo) is a sample application being built in tandem with Veldrid.

 # NuGet Packages